jonasnick/bitcoin_miningsim/analysis/README.md

-Can miners profit by creating bigger blocks?
+Can miners exploit a block size increase?
 ===

 Summary
 ---

-* TL;DR as long as there is no network partition, I didn't find a scenario where a miner can profit by creating bigger blocks
+* TL;DR As long as there is no network partition, I didn't find a scenario yet where a miner can profit by creating bigger blocks.
-    * note that the model does not include fees
+    * Note that the model does not include fees.
+    * See also [Pieter Wuille's simulator](https://github.com/sipa/bitcoin-net-simul) which includes more parameters (such as fees).

 * Scenarios
     * big vs. small hashrate miners